 - Extract from the debt collection register that is no more than three months old

 How do I obtain an extract from the debt collection register?
-There is no central register for the whole of Switzerland.
+There is no central register for all of Switzerland.
 This extract is available at the debt collection office of your canton of residence.
 You can order it online or directly on site, it will cost you CHF 17 (or CHF 37 to get it in one day).

 You already know how many rooms you want, the neighbourhood you want to live in and your application is ready.
 Where should you start looking?
 It is up to you to choose whether to search through letting agencies, the private market, social networking sites or relocation companies based on how much time you have and your budget.

-In Switzerland, real estate agencies are often called ‘Régie’.
+In Switzerland, real estate agencies are often called "Régie".
 Check their websites regularly to find properties that might interest you.
 Some sites also offer alerts based on your search criteria.
 This is a good way to make sure you do not miss an ad.

-NB: In most cases, utilities are not included in the rental amount.
+Note: In most cases, utilities are not included in the rental amount.